beetbox/pylastfp/README.rst

     src/main.cpp#L372

 We should also probably detect and handle errors in calling the Last.fm API, including both HTTP errors and the API's `error codes`_.
-Finally, the API lets you submit existing metadata to help improve Last.fm's database;
-we should allow this as an optional parameter.

 .. _error codes: http://www.last.fm/api/errorcodes